Tolbat/JagdoomE/README.md

 # Doom for the Atari Jaguar - Jaguar Doom Expanded (JagdoomE)

 Now with Functional in game music.
-Works Perfectly on BigPEmu, and good on real console, there is some slowdown currently but that is being worked on.
+Works Perfectly on BigPEmu, and good on real console, there is some minor slowdown currently but that is being worked on.

 This project is the Windows version of JagDoomEx hosted by Chilly.